SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-json.md

 * Application

 Custom event channels, such as PowerShell or Internet Explorer are also supported.

-## Collect Logs for the Windows JSON App

-This page provides instructions on configuring log collection for the Windows JSON App so that logs are collected from the Microsoft Windows Event Log and ingested into Sumo Logic.

 ### Configure a Collector and a Source